fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Video lectures
-All video lectures will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
+All video lectures will be posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will post link to them on the schedule page under the appropriate day as they become available.
 If you want announcements of new videos, please subscribe to the channel.
+The videos are NOT posted in Canvas itself.

 ### Noteworthy is optional
 Most days have a "noteworthy" section that lists a few relevant readings on the topic.
 These are optional!
 Most have some good ideas that I'll mention in the videos; others are there just for additional materials and extra credit opportunities.
-I hope you'll skim through any that seem interesting to you and mention them in your work so you can get extra credit for that work.
+If you spend time with any that seem interesting to you, be sure to mention them in your reflection or quiz so you can get extra credit for that work.